-Let me be blunt.
+Let me be blunt about negotiating dental costs.
 I’m no master negotiator.
 Of course, the title of this essay isn’t “Negotiation Tips for Masters”!

 Over the last few years though, I have slowly picked up a few tips and tricks that I try to use from time to time to save money.
 Most of these techniques are best utilized to negotiate products or services.
 However, they can easily be adapted and used to negotiate salaries, job opportunities, or even help resolve an everyday argument.
 While I had my Real Estate business, they often came in handy when negotiating everything from short sales to lease-options and from tenant complaints to refinances.

 This isn’t a definitive guide, rather an invitation to open a discussion.
 My ultimate hope is that a couple of the tips demonstrate how everyday negotiating doesn’t have to be a sleazy, awkward process.
 We all negotiate everyday whether we like it or not.
 Up until recent years, I simply chose to ignore that fact, which has cost me more money than I want to think about.

 As part of the discussion, please feel welcome to add your own tips, suggestions, and criticisms!
 I look forward to hearing your responses.